Clonmel Junction Festival

-Clonmel Junction Festival is an annual festival held in the town of Clonmel, Ireland.
-The festival starts on the first weekend of July and runs for seven days.
+Clonmel Junction Festival is an annual festival held in Clonmel in Ireland.
+The festival, which was established in 2001, typically starts on the first weekend of July and runs for seven days.
 It is a multi-discipline arts festival with theatre, dance, music, food, and visual arts.

-Clonmel Junction Festival was established in 2001.
-The festival has been described as punching well above its weight for a town with no committed performing arts venue.
-The Junction Dome, a geodesic dome acted as a livestreaming venue for the 2021 festival on Mick Delahunty Square in the center of town.
+A 2009 article in The Irish Times described it as a "particularly vibrant festival", noting that it takes place in "a town with no committed performing arts venue".

 History

 Early years

 Clonmel Junction Festival was established in 2001 by the now defunct Galloglass Theatre Company.
-It featured four theatre shows, one comedy performance and a small number of Traditional Music performances in local pubs.
+It featured four theatre shows, one comedy performance and a small number of traditional music performances in local pubs.

-In 2002, the festival expanded its format to include Rock Music featuring Damien Rice and Kíla.
+In 2002, the festival expanded its format to include rock music featuring Damien Rice and Kíla.
 A participation program was also introduced this year.
 The program involved local school children creating street art that was put on display for the duration of the festival.
-This has since become annual program which engages over 300 children every year.
+This subsequently became an annual program which, as of 2009, involved over 300 children every year.

 2003 featured the premiere of Des Dillon's Teac a Bloc.
 This was also the last year that the festival was run by the Galloglass Theatre Company.

 Independence

-2004 saw Clonmel Junction Festival became an independent organization run by a board of directors.
-The success of festival lead to its expansion in 2005, increasing from a six-day event to nine-day event.
+2004 saw Clonmel Junction Festival became an independent organisation run by a board of directors.
+It expanded in 2005, increasing from a six-day event to nine-day event, with performances from KT Tunstall, Yair Dalal and Máirtín O'Connor.

-2006 saw the festival bring Nofit State Circus to Clonmel for five sell-out shows.
-As part of this year festival, there was also a celebration of newly established Polish community within Clonmel, in a mini Polish Festival.
+2006 saw the festival bring Nofit State Circus to Clonmel for five shows.
+As part of the 2006 festival, there was also a celebration of newly established Polish community within Clonmel, in a mini Polish Festival.

+In 2007, a collaboration was organised between Body Mind & Soul, visiting artists from Malawi and Maslow, a local band.
+Sensazione, an eco-theatrical fun fair, was the headline event in 2008.
+Along with this, several other theatre world premières took place during the nine days including 'Raw', a creation of the aerial dance company Fidget Feet in collaboration with the festival and funded by the Arts Council.
+There were also performances from Paul Brady and The Blizzards in 2008.

+As of 2009, the festival was reportedly "attracting almost 10,000 people to its ticketed shows".
 The 10th Clonmel Junction Festival took place in 2010, the focus of the event shifted to circus.
 The festival featured circus acts from Ireland and abroad, including Fossett's Circus and Les Parfaits Inconnus.
 The music line up included Cathy Davey, Republic of Loose and Mick Flannery.
-It also featured the premiere of Me Seeing You 2, by the Iseli Chiodi Dance Company commissioned by the Festival, South Tipperary Arts Office and The Excel Centre.
+It also featured the premiere of Me Seeing You 2, by the Iseli Chiodi Dance Company commissioned by the festival, South Tipperary Arts Office and the Excel Centre.